aarontran/trochograph/notes.md

 Boundary conditions
 -------------------
 Periodic boundaries will attach 1 ghost cell layer at each "far" boundary.
-Motivation: consider fields with dimf = (5, 1, 1), periodic in all directions.
+Motivation: consider user-input fields with shape = (5, 1, 1), periodic in all
+directions.

         y=1 .____.____.____.____.____.      @ = physical vertex where
             |    |    |    |    |    |          flds are defined